f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 In this Module we will focus on building a **Service Catalog** using the App Services iApp template you learned about in Module 2.
-The focus in Module 2 was showing how to deploy advanced configurations.
+The focus in Module 2 was to show how to deploy advanced configurations.
 However, a large amount of F5 **Domain Specific Knowledge** was still required to build each deployment.
 From a conceptual point of view, iApp templates alone do not fully satisfy the requirement for a fully **Declarative** interface because while the iApp template simplifies